RagedUnicorn/wow-classic-pvpwarn-vpnfc/README.md

 1. Open PVPWarn settings (`/rgpvpw opt`)
 2. Navigate to Voice Pack settings
-3. Select "Night Elf Female Classic" from the dropdown
+3. Select "Nightelf Female Classic" from the dropdown
-4. All alerts will now use the Night Elf Female voice
+4. All alerts will now use the Nightelf Female voice

 ## FAQ